Yesterday Laura Pauling asked me about my decision to self-publish My Memories of a Future Life. She also had another question:

 So here’s my marketing plan for spreading the word without annoying you all.
 If you’re in this position, you might find it helpful too.

 - Blogging at other venues with a wider remit.
 I’ve been invited to be a regular guest blogger at Kindle Authors UK, a collective of professional UK authors branching out with independent projects that are too edgy, bent and challenging for mainstream publishers.
 Watch out for me on the 20th of each month – but drop in there at any time and you’ll find a lot of pro writers with exciting indie projects.
-I’m also blogging at Women Writers, who have invited me to talk about any subject close to my heart and link it loosely with my book.
+(UPDATE 2014: I also had to stop that because of workload!)
+I’m also blogging at Women Writers, who have invited me to talk about any subject close to my heart and link it loosely with my book (UPDATE 2014: see previous update!).
 I’ll signpost these guest spots with short introduction pieces here, as I usually do, but if they’re not your cup of tea they won’t be clogging up your inbox.

 All books have to find their audience, and this is how I’m going to find the readers for mine.
 But without intending to, I’ve already been building curiosity for it – I mention it in Nail Your Novel and I’ve been getting inquiries from people who want to buy it.